All Namibia photography by Richard Morsbach

 Across the Namib Desert, Namibia

 A photography workshop and safari of a lifetime awaits!
 Edward will be co-guiding a 12-day workshop in Namibia, partnering with Namib Adventure and local travel guide and photographer Richard Morsbach.

 The experience photo tour is for all photography enthusiasts, experienced or amateur, who want to travel and experience nature at its best.
-You will visit and photograph the most beautiful places in Namibia at sunrise, sunset and at night, both on land, and even by helicopter!
+You will visit and photograph the most beautiful places in Namibia at sunrise, sunset, and night, both on land, and even by helicopter!

-We’ll venture from the mighty Atlantic Ocean and its Skeleton Coast, to the Earth’s second largest canyon with world famous quiver trees, through the vast heart of the Sacred Sand Dunes, proudly holding the title of being the oldest desert on the face of the Earth.
-You’ll be alongside 10 lucky people desiring to experience an adventure of a lifetime, photographing gorgeous landscape, night sky, and world-class wildlife—lions, giraffes, and more.
+We’ll venture from the mighty Atlantic Ocean and its Skeleton Coast to the Earth’s second-largest canyon with world-famous quiver trees, through the vast heart of the Sacred Sand Dunes, proudly holding the title of being the oldest desert on the face of the Earth.
+You’ll be alongside 10 lucky people desiring to experience an adventure of a lifetime, photographing gorgeous landscapes, night skies, and world-class wildlife—lions, giraffes, and more.

-Bookings limited to 10 participants to maintain optimal teacher-to-student ratio.
+Bookings are limited to 10 participants to maintain an optimal teacher-to-student ratio.

 We’ll even have an expert helicopter pilot for stunning aerial photography, who will take us above the oldest sand dunes on Earth, allowing us to capture views of Namibia few people have ever seen.

 The goal of the trip is to return home inspired, with beautiful memories and excellent shots.
 The raw beauty of Namibia is guaranteed to leave an impact on everyone attending.